seek-oss/html-sketchapp-cli/README.md

 ### Debug mode

-If you need to see what puppeteer is doing you can add the debug flag to enable the following things:
+If you need to see what Puppeteer is doing, you can provide the `--debug` flag which will do the following things:
 - Turn off headless mode
 - Bring the browser window to the front
 - Forward `console` calls to the terminal
-- Stop the browser from closing until you exit the cli tool
+- Stop the browser from closing until you exit the CLI tool

+For example:

 ```bash
 $ html-sketchapp --url http://localhost:3000 --out-dir dist --debug